ZoneMinder/zoneminder/README.txt

   task assigned to it.
 This can be used by scripts to disable or enable monitors depending on external triggers without having to change the Function or start and stop daemons.
-The state of this flag is now saved in `run states' to allow ZoneMinder to be started with some monitors initially disabled.
+The state of this flag is now saved in 'run states' to allow ZoneMinder to be started with some monitors initially disabled.

 o     FEATURE  -  Restructured zmfilter.pl  to  better  handle